Leave of Absence Requests

 What do we ask parents to do?

 - If your child is unavoidably absent please contact the attendance team by telephoning 0115 9252698 or emailing firstname.lastname@example.org.
 Class Charts our communication system allows parents/carers to report absences as well as upload medical evidence.
 Instructions on how to do this can be located at the bottom of this page.

-- Please maintain contact with the school every day while they are absent.
-For absence longer than five days medical evidence is required.
+- Please maintain contact with the school every day while they are absent, including medical evidence where possible to ensure absences can be considered for authorisation.

 - Failure to contact the school could result in your child receiving an UNAUTHORISED ABSENCE.

 - Holidays during term time are not allowed only under extreme exceptional circumstances, these should be agreed with the Headteacher.